FelixOnline/v2/content/articles/2010-10-21-welcome-to-london.md

 subtitle: >
   The most irritating of London’s fashion stereotypes: boys in tight trousers and army boots, girls in Uggs and gilets beware!
 date: "2010-10-21 19:09:36 +0100"

 # Attributes from Felix Online V1
 id: "233"
 old_path: /fashion/233/welcome-to-london-
 aliases:
  - /fashion/233/welcome-to-london-
+imported: true
+comments:
+ - She seemingly hasnt quite gotten over the loss of her pony and so tries to emulate that muddy blustered look of a long day of dressage with matted hair Rahaha good writing darling

 # Article Taxonomies
 categories:
  - fashion
 tags:
+authors:
+ - stv07

+# Homepage control params
 headline: true
 featured: true